What is a Toyota certified collision center?

 Steps to find and verify a Toyota certified body shop

-- Request documentation of the repair plan before authorizing work, including which parts (OEM vs. aftermarket) will be used and which ADAS systems will be recalibrated
+- Request documentation of repair plans before authorizing work, including parts (OEM vs. Aftermarket) and ADAS systems needing recalibration

 The right to choose a repair facility

-In all U. S. states, car owners have the legal right to choose their own repair facility, regardless of which shops their insurer designates or recommends.
-An insurer's preferred shop list, often called a Direct Repair Program (DRP), is presented as a convenience, not a requirement.
-Insurers cannot legally require car owners to use a specific shop.
+In all U. S. States, car owners have the legal right to choose their own repair facility, regardless of which shops their insurer designates or recommends.
+Direct Repair Program (DRP) lists are a convenience, not a requirement.
+Insurers can't legally mandate specific shops.

 Supplement claims and Toyota repair procedures